samolaogun/bake/README.md

-# bake.core
+# Bake

-## Basic Usage
+## Overview

-bake.core is a JSON to XML converter, not to be confused with bake.cli which provides a the command-line tool derived from bake.core.
+Bake is a JSON to XML converter.
+Though it's relatively uncommon to transform JSON to XML, doing so is usually tedious.
+For one, there's no way to denote attributes and other XML specific features.
+Using Bake, making transformations that require these features is made simple.

+## Quick Start Guide
 When required, bake.core returns a function.
 Using it requires input information and optionally, a configuration object containing information describing how bake.core make a transform.

 ```javascript
 var bake = require('bake.core');